FOSSEE/st-scripts/other-type-of-plots/script.rst

 .. them?
 Tell that we have only looked at one type of plot all the
 .. while, etc.]

-Till now we have seen only one type of plot, and in this tutorial us see more type of plots like scatter plot, pie chart, bar chart and log-log plot.
-We will see few other more plots and also see an introduction to matplotlib help.
+Till now we have seen only one kind of plotting, and in this tutorial we are going to see more kinds of plots such as the scatter plot, the pie chart, the bar chart and the log-log plot.
+This tutorial covers the making of other kinds of plots and also gives an introduction to matplotlib help.

 .. #[Puneeth: cover, see and introduce you. be consistent. does, the
 ..
 "We" include the viewer or not?]